Did a Car Seat Defect Cause My Child’s Injuries?

 I previously wrote about the dangers of seatback failure and how safety experts believe the current design standards are too lax and severely outdated.
 Now the pressing question for some people is, "What are my options if I was seriously injured or lost a loved one due to seatback failure?"
 Manufacturers Have a Duty to...

-Technology can save lives, especially in the auto industry.
-In today's day and age, many in the vehicle safety community believe there’s really no excuse for vehicles not to include Crash Avoidance Technology (CAT) as a standard feature.
-According to these experts, it is irresponsible and harmful for automakers to exclude the software and hardware...
+In this day and age, many in the vehicle safety community believe there’s really no excuse for vehicles not to include Crash Avoidance Technology (CAT) as a standard feature.
+According to these experts, it is irresponsible and harmful for automakers to exclude the software and hardware that can help drivers stay away from other vehicles...

 For years automakers and vehicle safety organizations have gone back and forth about vehicle seat design and seatback failure.
 Automakers maintain that “yielding seats” limit injuries in low-speed rear impacts, and that if vehicle seats were stiffer, those low-speed rear accidents would result in more severe injuries.
 The problem is, that this argument originated in...